When Did Contemporary Art Begin?

 Roy Lichtenstein

-The 1960s saw the rise of Pop Art, led by figures like Andy Warhol and Roy Lichtenstein.
+The 1960s saw the rise of Pop Art, led by figures such as Andy Warhol and Roy Lichtenstein.
 This movement blurred the lines between high art and popular culture, incorporating imagery from advertising, comic books, and everyday objects.

 Pop Art challenged traditional notions of what art could be and brought art into the realm of the everyday.